sighjs/sigh/README.md

   * sourceMap: source map as javascript object (can be empty if no transformations have taken place).
   * data: file content as string.
   * fileType: filename extension.
-  * baseDir: optional base directory containing resource.
+  * basePath: optional base directory containing resource.
-  * projectPath: path with baseDir stripped off.
+  * projectPath: path with basePath stripped off.

 The first stream value will contain all source files, subsequent values will contain change events will be debounced and buffered.